Lovegiver/ReactivePipeline/src/README.md.md

 There's many things to say here.

  - the Operation's single abstract method, process(Flux... inputs), may take 0, 1 or N Flux(es) as argument.
-This is why the Lambda expression starts this way : inputs -> ... ; In the case of a starting Operation, an Operation without any predecessors, there's no inputs to process but we have to respect the method's signatur
+This is why the Lambda expression starts this way : inputs -> ... ; In the case of a starting Operation, an Operation without any predecessors, there's no inputs to process but we have to respect the method's signature.
+In the example above, only the o3 operation has inputs to process and this is done by getting them from the array of Flx

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2NjgwMDc4MSwxNTY2OTYxNzU4LC0yND
+eyJoaXN0b3J5IjpbMTg5MzgyODM1OSwxNTY2OTYxNzU4LC0yND
 g4ODA0LDE4OTcxODYyNTMsNDQ0NjYzNTY0LC0xNDI3OTE3ODg0
 LDE4MDAxOTM4MjEsMTUwMzYzNzMzNCwyNzMxODc4MDksLTI3Mz
 c1NzA0NiwtOTk3NTA1NSw5MDY1ODM1ODMsLTIwODA0NDMyMTYs